mautic/user-documentation/docs/components/forms.rst

 #.
 Go to Components > Forms and click New
 #.
 Select the type of Form you wish to create
    - **Campaign Form** - Mautic allows you to trigger a Campaign with the submission of this type of Form.
-Campaign Forms have less actions directly associated with the Form submit actions - which happen immediately after a Form is submitted - as most actions trigger as part of a Campaign workflow.
+Campaign Forms have less actions directly associated with the Form submit actions - which happen immediately after Form submission - as most actions trigger as part of a Campaign workflow.
-   - **Standalone Form** - A more commonly used Form, this allows the execution of many submit actions immediately at the point of form submission.
+   - **Standalone Form** - A more commonly used Form, this allows the execution of many submit actions immediately at the point of Form submission.

 .. warning::
     Forms with a lot of submit actions - particularly when submitting to third party systems such as a Customer Relationship Management system - can have an impact on the Form submission time.
 This is especially the case if there are a lot of fields.
 Consider using a Campaign Form if you can wait for the cron job to trigger the actions.